Brett Moffitt: 2016–present

-In 2023, Moffitt would run full-time with AM Racing in the Xfinity Series, driving the No. 25 Ford.
+In 2023, Moffitt ran full-time with AM Racing, driving the No. 25 Ford Mustang.
+He also ran one Truck race in 2023, driving the Front Row Motorsports No. 34 Ford to victory lane at Talladega.

+In 2024, Moffitt was announced to run part-time in NASCAR Craftsman Truck Series, namely the spring Kansas race, with Tricon Garage, driving the No. 1 Toyota Tundra.
+He would go on to finish fifth.
+Moffitt would also competed part-time in the NASCAR Xfinity Series, driving the No. 19 car for Joe Gibbs Racing at Iowa.
+On October 29, 2024, it was announced that Moffitt will drive the No. 4 Chevrolet for Hettinger Racing in the final two races of the Truck Series season after the team had purchased the assets of Bret Holmes Racing.
+The teams debut did not get off to a good start as Moffitt crashed late in the race and got thirtieth place DNF.
+The next week at Phoenix, Moffitt would rebound with a sixteenth-place finish.

 Personal life

-Moffitt was born August 7, 1992 in Grimes, Iowa.
+Moffitt was born August 7, 1992, in Grimes, Iowa.
 Moffitt is the youngest of three children to parents Dick and Becky Moffitt (née McDowell).
 He was homeschooled for his junior and senior years of high school.

 In March 2020, Moffitt broke his femur in a motocross accident while riding with friends in North Carolina.
 He did not miss any Truck races during his recovery as the season had been on hiatus due to the COVID-19 pandemic.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)